fuzziqersoftware/newserv/README.md

 1. *This is the default format.
 You can convert these to uncompressed format by running `newserv decompress-prs FILENAME.bin FILENAME.bind` (and similarly for .dat -> .datd)*
 2. *Similar to (1), to compress an uncompressed quest file: `newserv compress-prs FILENAME.bind FILENAME.bin` (and likewise for .datd -> .dat)*
 3. *Use the decode action to convert these quests to .bin/.dat format before putting them into the server's quests directory.
 If you know the encryption seed (serial number), pass it in as a hex string with the `--seed=` option.
 If you don't know the encryption seed, newserv will find it for you, which will likely take a long time.*
-4. *Episode 3 online quests don't go in the system/quests directory; they instead go in the system/ep3/maps directory.
-If you want an Episode 3 quest to be available for both online play and for downloading, the file must exist in both system/quests and in system/ep3/maps (symbolic links are acceptable).*
+4. *Episode 3 quests don't go in the system/quests directory.
+See the Episode 3 section below.*

 Episode 3 download quests consist only of a .bin file - there is no corresponding .dat file.
 Episode 3 download quest files may be named with the .mnm extension instead of .bin, since the format is the same as the standard map files (in system/ep3/).
 These files can be encoded in any of the formats described above, except .qst.